wp-plugins/backwpup/readme.txt

 = 0.8.0 =
 * Fixed not working default settings on settings page
-* crate .htaccsses on Apache and index.html on other Webserver
+* create .htaccess on Apache and index.html on other Webserver
 * fixed global for $wp_version
 * set max execution time to 0 for unlimited
 * use WP function to generate options tables
 * Backup file list and zip creation changes
 * Added support for Amazon S3
 * Only works with PHP 5 now
-* Complete rewrite of job doing as PHP5 class
+* Complete rewrite of job as PHP5 class
-* PHP errors now in Backup log
+* PHP errors now in backup log
 * Log now in files

 = 0.7.2 =